 There are three main options available for users seeking multi-team functionality:

-Creating a new paid team - Purchasing Consultant plan if you do consulting work with multiple clients on a regular basis.
-The plan allows creating multiple teams within one Consultant subscription (without paying additionally for each new team).
-Learn here how to create a new team on Consultant plan.
+- Purchasing a Business Plan.
+The plan allows creating multiple teams within one subscription (without paying additionally for each new team).
+Learn here how to create a new team on Business plan.

-- Purchasing Enterprise Plan if you work in an organisation with advanced security and user management requirements, where different teams will be using Miro for different projects.
+- Purchasing Enterprise Plan if you work in an organization with advanced security and user management requirements, where different teams will be using Miro for different projects.
 Read how to create a new team on Enterprise plan.